7 Causes for Conflict in Marriage and How to Resolve Them

 3. Inability to manage marriage finances

-Issues centered around marriage finances, if unresolved can shake the foundation of the most stable marriages.
+Issues centered around marriage finances, if unresolved, can shake the foundation of the most stable marriages.

 A marriage can derail because of money issues and lead straight up to a divorce!
-According to a study, it is corroborated that 22% of the divorces are attributed to marriage finances, close to the heels of reasons like infidelity and incompatibility.
+According to a study, it is corroborated that 22% of divorces are attributed to marriage finances, close to the heels of reasons like infidelity and incompatibility.

-A difference in temperament with respect to one partner being a frugal or other a big spender, a major shift in financial priorities and preferences, and a seething sense of resentment of a working spouse towards the non-working, non-contributive, financially dependent spouse also leads to conflict in marriage.
+A difference in temperament with respect to one partner being a frugal or another a big spender, a major shift in financial priorities and preferences, and a seething sense of resentment of a working spouse towards the non-working, non-contributive, financially dependent spouse also leads to conflict in marriage.

 - If you sense that you and your partner have a disparate set of financial goals or there are serious discrepancies in your spending habits, then the best way out is to keep a budgeting journal handy.
 And as a thumb rule, do not keep secrets!
 Like all good habits that are difficult to cultivate but easy to maintain, these two habits will yield long-term benefits in your marriage and help you resolve conflict in marriage.